 For an apartment that’s currently rent controlled or stabilized, there are two main ways for it to become deregulated.
 The first is if the owner or an immediate family member of the owner has a compelling need to make the apartment their primary residence.
 The other possibility is through luxury decontrol.
 This type of deregulation can take the form of either high rent-high income deregulation, or high rent-vacancy deregulation.
 With either option, the apartment must meet exact guidelines.

-Tenants in this situation need to uphold their end of the deal, residing in a rent controlled or stabilized apartment does provide additional legal protections.
-As a result of those protections, it can take longer and cost more for a landlord to evict someone in this type of apartment than the already lengthy process that’s involved in any New York City eviction.
+Tenants in this situation need to uphold their end of the deal.
+Residing in a rent controlled or stabilized apartment does provide additional legal protections.
+As a result of those protections, it can take longer and cost more for a landlord to evict someone in this type of apartment.
+The process for eviction in New York City is already lengthy so landlords would need to exercise patience.

-If you have any other questions about the often-confusing Rent Controlled or Stabilized laws we recommend consulting an attorney who specializes in this field.
+If you have any other questions about the often-confusing Rent Controlled or Stabilized laws we recommend consulting an attorney, an attorney specializing in grounds for eviction is most knowledgable to assist you best.